@synth_cinema: Horror Bites - Love and Death

 THE CHURCH (1989)

 Meanwhile the Knights Who Say Ni are causing trouble in an altogether less coherent Michel Soavi feature.
 It's still amazing to look at in many sequences and there's a great sense of dread throughout.
 But something is lacking here thanks to an underwritten narrative that lacks focus.
 The film-makers admit they didn't really have an ending in mind and it shows.
-But I have to admit this is all still fairly hypnotic if nothing else thanks to more great production design.
+But I have to say this is all still fairly hypnotic if nothing else thanks to more great production design.
 The plot is something to do with a church being built over a mass grave during medieval times so that evil can never escape.
 But explaining this one is a less than straightforward task.

-After a brutal opening set piece in which knights murder a whole town just to get one witch, a cathedral is built so that the holy aura will make sure any Satanic influences stay buried.
+After a brutal opening set piece in which knights murder a whole town just to get one witch, a cathedral is built so that its holy aura will make sure any Satanic influences stay buried.
 Of course this secret doesn't stay covered up after an incident involving a possessed librarian, a goat demon, and a man putting a jack-hammer into his own guts.
 What is the evil and what exactly is its motive?
 It's hard to say despite a lot of lurid images and some crazy scenes involving a photography crew being trapped inside the building.
 Monsters appear in many shapes and sizes but all that's clear is that a priest (Hugh Quarshie) has to find an architectural secret to stop things getting worse.

 It's a problem that he's not really the main character, and that the story doesn't really have a protagonist.
 Asia Argento shows up as a descendant of one of the medieval peasants but it's never clear why.
-Barbara Cupisti plays artist working in the church but she gets less and less to do as things go on.
+Barbara Cupisti plays an artist working in the church but she gets less and less to do as things go on.
 The movie gets more fantastical as it progresses but the narrative gets less engaging.
 In way it's strange that this was once touted as a third entry in Lamberto Bava's Demons series, but maybe that would have made sense of this after the church visitors are locked inside.
 However the third act doesn't deliver on the action potential of that idea.
 The results are interesting, and it looks and sounds great (thanks to a Goblin cover of Philip Glass) but overall it's a real mixed bag.

 3/5